deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2002
     *   Command is not allowed in the current registry phase.
     *   Claims checks are not allowed during sunrise.
+    *   Claims checks are not allowed with allocation tokens.
 *   2004
     *   Domain name is under tld which doesn't exist.
 *   2201